bparanj/crystal/electronics/book/energy-frequency-vibration/analog-signal.md

 This is why our initial sensors and measurement devices were analog (like mercury thermometers, analog watches).
 Digital technology came later as a human invention to help process, store, and manipulate information more efficiently.
 We often convert analog signals to digital through sampling and quantization when we need to process them electronically.

 The challenge in digital systems is always trying to represent these naturally analog signals with enough resolution that we don't lose important information in the conversion process.

-Would you like to explore more about how we bridge this analog-digital divide in modern technology?

 How we bridge the analog-digital divide, particularly through the process of analog-to-digital conversion (ADC) and digital-to-analog conversion (DAC):